 Fitness Tips For Busy Moms

-Sharing some fitness tips for busy moms today.
+I’m back to share some fitness tips for busy moms today.
 SO many of us are juggling work, kids, life, and it can feel overwhelming.
+You’re not alone.

 Hi friends!
 How’s the week treating ya?
 I have 1:1 client calls all day today and am excited to meet up with a friend for a morning workout.

 For today’s post, I wanted to put together a roundup of tips for my busy mom friends out there.
-I know that my mama friends have to think about so many things and juggle a variety of tasks throughout the week, and it can be hard for moms to focus on their own self-care and fitness.
+I know that my mama friends have to think about so many things and juggle a variety of tasks throughout the week, and it can be hard for moms to focus on their own self-care, fitness goals, and staying fit.

 Fitness Tips For Busy Moms